sighpcedu/sighpcedu.github.io/content/events/ai-in-education.md

 Join the ACM SIGHPC Education Chapter for this virtual event to discuss practical applications and early lessons from centers already experimenting with these new tools.

-This event will feature two presentations from HPC centers that have begun implementing GenAI solutions.
-Following the presentations, we will host a discussion for participants to share their own experiences, challenges, and ideas for the future.
+This event featured two presentations from HPC centers that have begun implementing GenAI solutions.
+Following the presentations, we hosted a discussion for participants to share their own experiences, challenges, and ideas for the future.

-## Who Should Attend?
+## Audience

 This event is designed for:
 - HPC educators and trainers